-The shallow bay forces a vessel well out in the Wester Solent making this an exposed anchorage subject to the full run of the Solent’s tidal streams.
-Access is straightforward at all states of the tide, night or day.
+The shallow bay forces vessels well out into the western Solent, making this an exposed anchorage that is subject to the full run of the Solent's tidal streams.
+Access is straightforward at all stages of the tide, day or night.

 Keyfacts for Thorness Bay